JulianKunkel/statistical-file-scanner/README.md

 ## Requirements
   * python
   * python-scipy
+  * sqlite3

 ## Example execution

-  * See example-run-lzbench.sh to run the program.
+  * See example-run-lzbench.sh for an example to run the provided scripts.